ChrstphrHll/npc_gen/students/Yakob Lydialeera.md

   int: 9
   str: 14
   wis: 14
-track: Protection
-trait: I don't pay attention to the risks in a situation.
-Never tell me the odds.
-trait1: Chummy
-trait2: Ambitious
 year: 1
+guild: Elkenval
+partyID: 82
 ---
 # Yakob Lydialeera
 ---
 ### Description
 - 1st year Dragonborn Fighter in Elkenval
-- frills, Violet Red eyes, and blue skin
+- frills, Pale Blue eyes, and blue skin
 - Is Chummy and Ambitious, and has Fitness as their ideal

 ### Organizations